Dublin is the capital city of Ireland and too large city for the size of Ireland.

 When it comes to safety in Dublin, the area near the brewery is generally safe.
 The most common crimes in Dublin are theft and pick-pocketing.
 Nevertheless, most visitors experience no difficulties here.
-You should take sensible precautions in order to protect yourself from possible criminal acts against you.
+You should take sensible precautions to protect yourself from possible criminal acts against you.

 TRANSPORT & TAXIS RISK : MEDIUM

 Dublin has heavy traffic, and many accidents occur as a result of this.
 Tourists should know that in Dublin cars drive on the left, so you need to look both ways before crossing the street.
 Helmet and lights are necessary if you cycle and it is safe to cycle at the edge of the road and in bus lanes.
 Taxis can be recognized by a yellow roof plate and each registered taxi driver should have an ID card and license clearly on display.
 Taxi drivers are generally safe and honest in Dublin.

 PICKPOCKETS RISK : MEDIUM